nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 what problems?
 data lakes can have inconsistency (makes sense they are typically BASE not ACID transactions) data lakes can have performance problems

+while delta lake is not a format but a framework, delta table is a format and it is the default schema used for spark sql in databricks.

+when you execute an insert statement, you are (language is important here for correctness) "adding a new parquet file to the delta table directory for your table."